 Please include the DOI number at the end of the reference if available; also,for any websites, check the url is still live and give the [accessed date].

 - Tables should be set up in Word, referred to as ‘Table’ and numbered consecutively.

-- Graphs or diagrams should be submitted as a separate files.
-Adobe Illustrator files are preferred; otherwise pdfs, or Excel files are accepted.
-Data should be displayed in greyscale or with patterns rather than colours; they should be in 2-D rather than 3-D. Graphs and line images should be referred to as ‘Figure’ and numbered consecutively.
+- Graphs or diagrams that were originally composed in Excel, should be submitted as a separate file.
+Graphs and line images should be referred to as ‘Figure’ and numbered consecutively.

-- Line images should be submitted as separate files (preferably Adobe Illustrator, otherwise pdfs or Word diagrams) in black and white, with no areas of solid grey, and at a resolution of 600 dots per inch at the size you would like it published or larger.
-They should be two-dimensional, not three-dimensional.
+- Line images should be submitted in black and white, with no areas of solid grey, and at a resolution of 600 dots per inch at the size you would like it published or larger.

 - Photographs and illustrations.
-If you are sending photographs, please save them in colour, preferably in jpeg format (at least 300 dpi for size 12 cm wide).
-Please always send them as separate files, not embedded in the Word document.
-Indicate in the text where the figure/photo filename should appear, and the figure title and credit where relevant.
+If you are sending photographs, please save them in greyscale, preferably in TIFF or PostScript format (at least 300 dpi for size 12 cm wide).
+Please supply them as separate files, not embedded in the Word document.

 Submission and editorial procedures